predsci/mapflpy/README.md

 The goal of mapflpy is to provide fast and accurate tracing capabilities for spherical vector fields inside a convenient Python interface.

-mapflpy is designed to work natively with the staggered meshes produced by Predictive Science Inc.'s codes for simulating the solar corona, and inner heliosphere (e.g. [MAS](https://www.predsci.com/mas) or [POT3D](https://github.com/predsci/POT3D)), but it should be generally compatible with any global vector field that can be described on a rectilinear grid in spherical coordinates.
+`mapflpy` is designed to work natively with the staggered meshes produced by Predictive Science Inc.'s codes for simulating the solar corona, and inner heliosphere (e.g. [MAS](https://www.predsci.com/mas) or [POT3D](https://github.com/predsci/POT3D)), but it should be generally compatible with any global vector field that can be described on a rectilinear grid in spherical coordinates.

-# NOT READY YET!!!
-I wanted to put the current state of the mapflpy package up on github to test building platform dependent wheels using github actions.

-Cooper can provide a wheel in the meantime (or see "Building" below) but the installation and usage instructions are not done yet!
+Cooper can provide a wheel for those interested in using this package while it is in production.

+### Disclaimer

+This package is currently in a pre-release state as we make an attempt to simplify the process for end-users to get working mapflpy libraries on their system.
+The routines, organization, and interfaces are subject to change.

+Automated builds, basic documentation, and an initial release are coming soon!
+Thank you for your patience.

+---

+---

-## Installation (not ready yet)
+## I. Installation

 ---